KamilaKare/KamilaKare.github.io/Formations/LLM for DS/Module 1/Chapitre_1.md

   - Example: A spam filter classifies emails as **spam** or **not spam**.
   - Common models: Logistic Regression, Decision Trees, Support Vector Machines (SVMs), and traditional Neural Networks.

 - **Generative AI**, on the other hand, creates new data rather than just classifying existing data.
-It aims to understand and capture the underlying distribution of the data.
-They can generate new data points that are similar to the original dataset.
+It aims to understand and capture the underlying distribution of the data ($\mathbb{P} (X, Y)$) in order to generate new data points that are similar to the original dataset.
   - Example: A generative model can produce entirely new emails that resemble human-written ones.
   - Common models: GANs (Generative Adversarial Networks), VAEs (Variational Autoencoders), and Large Language Models (LLMs) like GPT and BERT.

 While **Discriminative AI** is excellent for structured problems (e.g., fraud detection, medical diagnosis), **Generative AI** unlocks new possibilities in creativity, automation, and data augmentation.

 ---

-### Defining Generative AI

-**What is Generative AI?**
-- AI models that produce (or generate) new data: text, images, audio, code, etc.
-- Contrast with discriminative AI (which classifies or predicts labels).

-**Why Now?**
-- Growth in compute power, large datasets, and advanced architectures (Transformers).
+### Why Now?

+Generative AI has existed in some form for decades, but it has recently seen explosive growth.
+This is due to three key factors:

+1. **Growth in Compute Power**
+   - The rise of specialized hardware (GPUs, TPUs) has made training deep learning models much faster and more efficient.
+   - Cloud computing allows for large-scale AI training without needing expensive infrastructure.

+2. **Large Datasets**
+   - The internet provides vast amounts of text, images, and videos, which are essential for training generative models.
+   - Advances in data curation and preprocessing enable models to learn from diverse, high-quality sources.

+3. **Advanced Architectures: The Rise of Transformers**
+   - In 2017, the paper *"Attention Is All You Need"* introduced the **Transformer architecture**, which revolutionized AI by enabling better handling of long-range dependencies in data.
+   - Transformers power modern AI models like **GPT (OpenAI), BERT (Google), Mistral, and Llama**, enabling superior language understanding and generation.

+These advancements have made Generative AI **scalable, efficient, and accessible**, leading to real-world applications across industries, from marketing to healthcare to software development.

 **Why It Matters for Business**
 - Personalized marketing, automated content creation, design prototypes, and more.